 - Natural Features and Open Views the proposed development includes an architecturally defined base, middle and top with building step-backs and variation in massing which serves to maintain, to the greatest extent feasible, views to Harris Park and the Forks of the Thames. - High Design Standards the proposed development includes design treatments which serve to enhance the function and visual quality of the proposed development including the use of high-quality contemporary building materials, a point tower form which includes variation in the massing of various elements of the tower and transparent glazing at street level which, combined with active ground floor uses, will animate the pedestrian environment. - Architectural Continuity The "point tower" form of the proposed development serves to create variation in the visual massing of the tower and includes step-backs which provide for a defined base to frame the pedestrian realm.
 The podium "base" of the tower is limited in height to maintain harmony with the streetwall established by the adjacent historic townhouses to the north. - Redevelopment The recommended amendment will facilitate the redevelopment of a surface commercial parking lot and 2-storey office building to a high-density mixed use apartment tower.
-The proposed redevelopment will provide for a range of uses supported by the land use policies of Section 4.1 Downtown Area. - Streetscape and Pedestrian Traffic Areas The proposed development includes a number of street oriented features such as active retail uses at the street level, primarily transparent glazing on facades adjacent to Fullarton and Talbot Streets, pronounced entrances with visually attractive permanent awnings and a defined podium base which provides for a human-scale transition to the residential tower. - Access to Sunlight The proposed development includes an architecturally defined base, middle and top with building step-backs that provide for variation in the massing of the proposed tower and serve to minimize the shadow impacts on surrounding development and open space.
-The point tower form, and limited floor-plate of the proposed tower provide for a sleek form which limits shadow impacts and could not, in and of itself, be effectively secured by way of the existing zoning. - Landscaping The proposed development includes a vegetated green roof on the 7th Floor which will serve to reduce the urban heat island effect, reduce stormwater runoff and enhance the visual appearance of building step-backs.
-The bonus zone regulations require that, where possible, soft landscaping is incorporated at grade. - Accessibility The recommended site-specific bonus zone regulations require that the development incorporate, to the greatest extent feasible, the City of London Facility Accessibility and Design Standards to facilitate access and use. - Parking and Loading Parking facilities are provided both below grade and in structured format from floors 2-6.
+The proposed redevelopment will provide for a range of uses supported by the land use policies of Section 4.1 - Downtown Area. - Streetscape and Pedestrian Traffic Areas The proposed development includes a number of street oriented features such as active retail uses at the street level, primarily transparent glazing on facades adjacent to Fullarton and Talbot Streets, pronounced entrances with visually attractive canopies or architectural elements projecting above, and a defined podium base which provides for a human-scale transition to the residential tower.

+- Access to Sunlight The proposed development includes an architecturally defined base, middle and top with building step-backs that provide for variation in the massing of the proposed tower and serve to minimize the shadow impacts on surrounding development and open space.
+The point tower form, and limited floor-plate of the proposed tower provide for a sleek form which limits shadow impacts and could not, in and of itself, be effectively secured by way of the existing zoning. - Landscaping The proposed development is required to incorporate a vegetated green roof on the which will serve to reduce the urban heat island effect, reduce stormwater runoff and enhance the visual appearance of building step-backs.
+The bonus zone regulations require that, where possible, soft landscaping is incorporated at grade. - Accessibility The recommended site-specific bonus zone regulations require that the development incorporate, to the greatest extent feasible, design features which facilitate access and use. - Parking and Loading Parking facilities are provided both below grade and in structured format above the ground floor.
 Loading facilities will be located within the ground floor, at the rear of the building.
 The positioning of both parking and loading facilities is designed to minimize the visual impact on adjacent properties to the greatest extent feasible. - Privacy The point tower form of the proposed development serves to achieve a number of urban design objectives.
-The building step-backs at floors 7 and 8 ensure that residential units are further separated from existing development to the north and east to provide more seamless integration into the existing built context of the Downtown.

-Recreational Facilities - The recommended bonus zone requires the inclusion of recreational amenity space which is intended to be provided on the 8th floor.
+The various building step-backs ensure that residential units are further separated from existing development to the north and east to provide more seamless integration into the existing built context of the Downtown. - Recreational Facilities The recommended bonus zone requires the inclusion of common recreational amenity space into the building.